 We provide information and influence to advocate to consumers, businesses and government the health, environmental and economic benefits of new proteins innovations.

-Through expertise, networks and market insight, we grow the movement for game-changing protein innovations — like plant-based and clean meat — across the Asia Pacific, for the good of people and planet.
+We work with innovators, industry and government to grow the movement for game-changing protein innovations — like plant-based and clean meat — across the Asia Pacific, for the good of people and planet.

-For 8 years Thomas has led environmental, animal welfare, health and global development projects across 5 continents, from driving global campaigns to protect rainforest in Borneo to helping alleviate poverty in Cambodia, even documenting climate change in the Arctic with IMAX.
-Upon realising the major contribution of large scale meat production across all of these important fields, Thomas founded Food Frontier to grow the development and consumption of protein innovations that are vastly better for people and the planet.
+For 8 years Thomas has led environmental, animal welfare, health and global development projects across 5 continents, from driving a global campaign to protect rainforest in Borneo to helping alleviate poverty in Cambodia, even documenting climate change in the Arctic with IMAX.
+Upon realising the major contribution of industrial animal agriculture across all these important fields, Thomas founded Food Frontier to grow the ecosystem for more healthy, humane and sustainable protein innovations.
 Thomas was named Young Australian of the Year (VIC) in 2015.

-For over 12 years, David has worked for the world's leading aerospace companies including Boeing and Airbus across Switzerland, Malaysia, Australia and Germany.
-As an aerospace engineer and previous business owner, David has a wealth of expertise in project and operations management, strategy development and manufacturing, which he is excited to bring to Food Frontier to help accelerate the growth of plant-based and clean meat innovations across the Asia Pacific.
+For over 12 years, Dave has worked for the world's leading aerospace companies including Boeing and Airbus across Switzerland, Malaysia, Australia and Germany.
+As a project manager, aerospace engineer and previous business owner, Dave has a wealth of expertise in systems, operational strategy and project management.
+He uses these skills and talents to help ensure the systems that underpin Food Frontier’s daily work are robust and well integrated.

 Partner at Alpenrose Wealth Management Intl